pseale/hot-takes-blog/content/posts/terraform-data-block-apocalypse.md

 }
 ```

 There's a few things wrong here.
 First: why did we make a data block in the first place?
 Why didn't we just reference `var.resource_group_name` and `var.resource_group_location` directly?
 Look, this is an example.
-Play along (**or else**).
-Assume we need to extract ... data ... from the data block.
+Play along.
 I don't know, use your imagination.

 Second: while this works perfectly on the initial `terraform apply`, danger looms!
 Danger ahead!